DebasishSahoo10/the-odin-project/javascript-practices/readme.md

 ### (10) What do you think Javascript is synchronous or asynchronous?

 Javascript at its base is synchronous, and that is why we need thing likes promises, async, await to give it a asynchronous nature.

+### (11) What is replace() function in JS?

+The Replace method searches for a string or a value or a regular expression and replaces it with given new characters.
+Now one thing to note here is that Replace function doesn’t change the original string, it produces a new one with replaced chars.
+It takes two params. first one is what is to search and replace in the string and the second param is the new chars.